bilalshehata/mobilePermitDataRepo/README.md

 This implementation will store the data in memory rather than creating a new DB.
 The code is flexible such that a database could be added at a later stage.

 ### Storage Structure
-Although a hashmap will allow us to store and get these points at O(1) time complexity it wont be able to perform range queries as there is no inherent ordering.
+Although a hashmap will allow us to store and get these points at O(1) time complexity it won't be able to perform range queries as there is no inherent ordering.
-To store the data we have opted to implement this using a KdTree instead.
-The benefit of adopting this datastructure is that it is optimised to handle Spatial range queries as instead of needing to compare each node to each other node O(n^2) this datastructure allows for this sort of comparison to occur at O(logn).
+To store the data we have opted to implement this using a Kd-Tree instead.
+The benefit of adopting this datastructure is that it is optimised to handle spatial range queries as instead of needing to compare each node to each other node O(n^2) this datastructure allows for this sort of comparison to occur at O(logn).
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bf/Kdtree_2d.svg/740px-Kdtree_2d.svg.png"/>

 # Running